Best Trunk-Mounted Bike Racks: Keep Your Bike Safe on the Back of Your Vehicle

 Convenient trunk racks that can carry your bikes and save space on your vehicle at the same time

-Finding the right way to transport your bike on a vehicle can be a difficult process.
-With so many options, like hitch-mount and roof-mount racks, it can be easy to get overwhelmed with the choices, especially if your vehicle lacks the necessary components like a hitch receiver or adequate roof space.
-This is why a trunk-mounted bike rack can be a good third option.
-Instead of taking up dedicated roof space or requiring a hitch receiver, all you really need is a rear-end on your car.
-Regardless if you have a hatchback, minivan, or trunk, SUV or car, or anything in between, a trunk-mounted rack could work for you.
-To learn more about this often forgotten third bike rack option, read on for our guide.
+Finding the right way to transport your bike on a vehicle can be difficult.
+With so many options, it can be easy to get overwhelmed, particularly if your vehicle lacks the necessary components like a hitch receiver or adequate roof space.
+That is why a trunk-mounted bike rack can be a good option.
+Instead of taking up dedicated roof space or requiring a hitch receiver, all you need is a rear-end on your car.
+Regardless of whether you have a hatchback, minivan, SUV or anything in between, a trunk-mounted rack could work for you.
+To learn more about this often-forgotten bike rack option, read on for our guide.

 - Safely transport your bikes.
 The most important thing any bike rack can do is to keep your bike safe during transport.
 The common knocks and bumps a vehicle experiences can damage a bike frame if not properly secured.
 Trunk-mounted racks often include enough weight supports, padding, straps, anti-sway measures, and other features to keep the bike immobilized and protected.